 A subconjunctival haemorrhage is one cause of a red eye.
-It is caused by a small bleed behind the conjunctiva.
-It can look alarming, but it usually causes no symptoms and is usually harmless.
+It is caused by a small bleed behind the covering of the eye.
+It can look alarming but it usually causes no symptoms and is usually harmless.
 The redness usually clears within two weeks.

 What is a subconjunctival haemorrhage?